What is Criminal Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Parameters Criminal Law Civil Law Corporate Law

-Course Intent To teach students about the legal principles, processes, and practices related to criminal offenses.
-To equip students with knowledge of the legal principles, processes, and practices governing disputes between people or organizations, excluding criminal offenses.
-They teach students about the legal framework governing companies, including their formation, management, and dissolution.
+Course Intent The criminal law curriculum revolves around the legal principles, processes, and practices related to criminal offenses.
+The Civil Law syllabus equips students with knowledge of the legal principles, processes, and practices governing disputes between people or organizations, excluding criminal offenses.
+Corporate Law is all about the legal framework governing companies, including their formation, management, and dissolution.

 Course Levels PG, PhD, Diploma, and Certification.
 PG, PhD, and Diploma.
 PG, PhD, Diploma, and Certification.